Nicklas766/mongo-connecter/readme.md

 ## Testing

 We use docker as testing enviroment.
-All code except `src` and `index.js` is basically just for testing.

 ```
-// Three containers for docker, mongodb, express, tests
+// starts mongodb and then test
 npm run docker-build-start

-// If you only want to test
+// If you only want to start test
 npm run docker-build-start test
 ```